-Online exams will no longer be reset unless there is a documented problem with Canvas/JB learning itself, and then only at instructor discretion.
+Online exams will no longer be reset unless there is a documented problem with the website (Platinum Testing), and then only at instructor discretion.
 Students are responsible for using a stable computer and internet connection.
 Students wishing to borrow a laptop must request it through the instructor.